Wambuuyy/first-shell/README.md

 I mostly used these calls:
 fork, wait, waitpid, free, getline, read, write, open, execve, exit, fflush, malloc, isatty, perror, strtok.
+## Process Description

+The next steps are a brief description about how the shell works:

+1. First, the parent process is created when the user run the program.
+2. Then, the *isatty()* function using *STDIN_FILENO* file descriptor -fd- to tests if there is an open file descriptor referring to a terminal.
+If *isatty()* returns 1, the prompt is showed using *write()* with *STDOUT_FILENO* as fd and waits for an input user command line.
+3. When the user types a command, *getline()* function reads an entire line from the stream and *strtok()* function breaks the inputted command into a sequence of non-empty tokens.
+4. Next, it creates a separate child process suing *fork()* that performs the inputted command.
+Unless otherwise is specified, the parent process waits for the child to exit before continuing.
+5. After tokening the command, *execve()* function brings and executes it, the it frees all allocated memory with *free()*.
+6. Finally, the program returns to main process: prints the prompt, and waits for another user input.

 Prompt looks like this: Pru$$